khaekelvin/ai_10211100388/README.md

-# Ghana Data Analysis - ML/AI Explorer
+# Data Analysis - ML/AI Explorer

 A comprehensive Streamlit application for exploring and solving various machine learning and AI problems with interactive interfaces, visualizations, and practical use cases using Ghana election and budget data.